helloworld-UwU/agar3000/README.md

 Think automated colony counting isn't for you 🤨?
 Your plates are too "wild" for a machine?
 Take a photo with your smartphone and let agar3000 prove you wrong.

-- Does not require hyperparameters.
-Just input path with your images and output path for results
+- No hyperparameters required.
+Just an input path with your images and an output path for results
 - Can analyse up to 30 images per minut in normal mode and up to 80 images per minut with GPU acceleration.